Man steals woman’s purse containing $400 from Staten Island Dunkin’ Donuts: police

-STATEN ISLAND — Police are searching for a man accused of stealing a woman’s purse from inside a Staten Island Dunkin' Donuts last week, police said.
+GREAT KILLS, Staten Island — Police are searching for a man accused of stealing a woman’s purse from inside a Staten Island Dunkin' Donuts last week, police said.

 It happened on May 25 around 3 p.m. inside the Dunkin' Donuts along Arthur Kill Road in Staten Island.